-i.
-A Recipient must deduct all applicable credits, as defined in paragraph (ii) below, from the costs it charges to a grant or contract from the Grantor;

-ii.
-The term "applicable credits" refers to those receipts or reductions of expenditures, which operate to offset or reduce expense items that are allocable to grants or contracts as direct or indirect costs.
-Typical examples of such transactions are purchase discounts, rebates or allowances, recoveries or indemnities on losses, insurance refunds, and adjustments of overpayment or erroneous charges.
-To the extent that such credits accruing to or received by the Recipient relate to allowable costs, they shall be credited to the grant or contract as a cost reduction or as cash refund as appropriate.
+- i.
+A Recipient must deduct all applicable credits, as defined in paragraph (ii) below, from the costs it charges to a grant or contract from the Grantor; - ii.
+The term "applicable credits" refers to those receipts or reductions of expenditures which operate to offset or reduce expense items that are allocable to grants as direct or indirect costs.
+Applicable credits include, but are not limited to, purchase discounts, rebates or allowances, recoveries or indemnities on losses, insurance refunds, and adjustments of overpayments or erroneous charges.
+To the extent that such credits relate to allowable costs, they shall be credited as a cost reduction or cash refund in the same fund to which the related costs are charged.